SSHcom/elastic-jump-host/README.md

   -c client-id=your-api-client-id \
   -c client-secret=your-api-client-secret \
   -c oauth2-secret=your-oauth-secret

+## Note the deployment requires:
+##    name           Unique name of the extender.
+It MUST contain only latin letters
+##                   and digits.
+These name is used to create a role and name ssh key pair.
+##
+##    vpc            Unique identity of existing VPC, extender is deployed to this VPC.
+##
+##    api            HTTPS address to PrivX API (e.g. https://example.privx.io)
+##
+##    client-id      Your API-Client-ID, see previous stage
+##
+##    client-secret  Your API-Client-Secret, see previous stage
+##
+##    oauth2-secret  Your OAuth-Client-Secret, see previous stage
+##
 ```

-In few minutes, your own instance of PrivX Extender is available.
+10. In few minutes, your own instance of PrivX Extender is available.
 Login to PrivX to observe its status.

 ## Next Steps